 Variation can be an important tool in demonstrating the inventor’s intent.
 A problem seems to arise in confusing detail with scope.
 As seen in Symantec, considerable amounts of detail can be adduced, with no variation whatsoever.

 To determine whether sufficient variation has been introduced in the specification, employ the following test.
-Taking the broadest claim, look at each and every term—including terms in the preamble—and look back in the specification to see exactly what support that term has.
+Taking the broadest claim, look at each and every term—including terms in the preamble—and look back to see exactly what support the specification provides.
 Then determine how many different variations and forms can apply to the subject matter represented by that term.
 Had that process been done with the patent at issue in Symantec, each term would still have one and only one meaning, but variations would prevent those meanings from limiting the claim terms.

 [c] Generic language